 - includes a 15-minute refreshment break in the morning and/or afternoon; and

 - full-day course agendas should also include a one-hour break for lunch.
 Box lunches are provided for full-day courses only.

-Complete one of the required agenda templates and submit with course proposal by Sept.
-9.
+You are required to submit a draft agenda with your proposal.
+Complete one of the following agenda templates and submit with course proposal by June 26.

 Decision notifications will be sent the week of July 26.